Lysander/HtmlTagAttributesExtractor/README.md

 # Generate Extension Methods for all HTML attributes for fritz2

-This small CLI tool is only used to generate some extension methods for all HTML tag attributes defined in the file ``dom.kt`` of the ``org.w3c.dom`` package.
+This small CLI tool is only used to generate some extension methods for all HTML tag attributes for the fabulous [fritz2](https://github.com/jwstegemann/fritz2) project defined in the file ``dom.kt`` of the ``org.w3c.dom`` package.

 Just start the application and pass the path to the ``dom.kt`` file as command line parameter.